Rigatoni Bolognese

 • Add the Remaining Ingredients and Simmer.
 Once the beef is browned, you can add the crushed tomatoes and herbs to the pot.
 Bring this to a boil, turn the heat down to medium-low, and add the salt and pepper to taste.
 Cook the sauce for 25 minutes or until it has thickened a bit.

 • Finish the Dish.
-Taste the finished sauce for salt and pepper, and adjust as needed.
-Then, serve the bolognese sauce over the cooked, drained rigatoni, and top each plate with a sprinkle of grated pecorino romano and fresh chopped parsley.
+Taste the finished bolognese sauce for salt and pepper, and adjust as needed.
+Then, serve the sauce over the cooked, drained rigatoni, and top each plate with a sprinkle of grated pecorino romano and fresh chopped parsley.

 Meat sauce in a skillet.